slin30/wzAAhelper/README.md

 ### CI setup notes and caveats

-Gitlab integrates with Docker for CI (continuous integration), to streamline package installation testing, among many other tasts.
+Gitlab integrates with Docker for CI (continuous integration), to streamline package installation testing, among many other tasks.
 At the moment, this is not quite straightforward.
 This section is mainly to capture setup notes and will be updated as I figure out how to streamline the CI workflow.

 Any CI setup requires two things at minimum: